The Problem

 Why This Worked

-This was not just a LIMS implementation.
+This was not a LIMS implementation.
 It was a shift from documentation to control.
-Correct actions were enforced in real time rather than mitigating deviations through CAPAs after the fact.